Are you a workshop organizer or facilitator?

 - One Subject Matter Expert (SME) from NFPA

-The facilitator from the hosting Clean Cities Coalition will follow a “Facilitator’s Guide” throughout the workshop and the information will be aided by a slideshow presentation (provided by NFPA with the ability to edit).
+The facilitator from the hosting Clean Cities Coalition will follow a “Facilitator’s Guide” throughout the workshop and the information will be aided by a slideshow presentation.

 Workshop attendees will follow along during the session in a “Participant’s Guide” that they can either print off or type in on their own devices.
 Coalitions will need to encourage all participants to utilize the guide during the session in order for them to get everything they can from the session.